gouxiangchen/gender-voice/README.md

 This repo contains two structures of neural networks to recognize gender of pre-processed voice data (2-classification problem)

 run `python with_fully_connect.py`
-to train a model using 3 fully connected layers, and finnaly a model parameters file would be saved.
+to train a model using 3 fully connected layers, and finally a model parameters file would be saved.
 It is **2.07MB** in size

 and the accuracy in training set would approch nearly **100%** and **96%** in testing set.